-Recipe binders also make lovely gifts for a bridal shower or wedding too.
+Recipe binders also make lovely gifts for a bridal shower or a wedding or even as a graduation gift idea.
 Get a group of ladies together and collect those recipes you make over and over again.
-I can't think of a more beautiful or special gift for a new bride building her own recipe collection.
+I can’t think of a more beautiful or special gift for a new bride building her own recipe collection.

 Yay for a double win!